DeeVine/kaiser-scraper/README.md

-This is a simple program that scrapes Kaiser's website for doctor info.
-Scrapes and retrieves 60 doctor records in json data format, displayed in basic html table with json2html
+This program scrapes Kaiser's website for doctor info, retrieves 60 doctor records in json data format, and displays in a basic html table with json2html

 screen recording of app working: https://www.loom.com/share/962e53e1c69d4399814176260fd4a25d